tc39/proposal-ses/README.md

   1. The expression `Reflect.confine('this', {})` therefore simply
-     creates a fresh global for a new SES realm, populates it with its own overriding evaluators, but otherwise inherits the globals from the proto-SES realm globals, and returns that new global.
+     creates a fresh global for a new SES realm, populates it with its own overriding evaluators, but otherwise inherits the globals from the proto-SES realm's globals, and returns that new global.
 Thus, one can obtain and fully customize the global of a new SES realm before running confined code in that realm by `freshGlobal.eval(src)`.